openskope/pyclowder2/README.md

 This repository contains the next generation of pyClowder.
 This library makes it easier to interact with clowder and to create extractors.

+# Clowder SDK

+A new Clowder class has been created to simplify the interaction with the Clowder API.
+The Clowder class is especially useful software running outside the infrastructure where applications may not have access to RabbitMQ, etc.

 # Extractor creation

 One of the most interesting aspects of Clowder is the ability to extract metadata from any file.
 This ability is